rafael-arreola/godot-page-fold/README.md

-# godot-page-curl
+# godot-page-fold
-Curl Effect For mobile
+Fold Effect For mobile